xenondevs/Docs/docs/invui2/item.md

 val boundItem: BoundItem = BoundItem.builder()
     // The bind handlers are run when the item is bound to a gui, i.e. when it is added to a gui.
     // They can be used to register handlers on the gui, which then in turn refresh the item on certain actions (like page a change)
-    // You will likely not need to register bind handlers yourself, as pre-made bound items exist for all gui types that do this for you already
+    // You will likely not need to register bind handlers yourself, as pre-made bound items exist for all gui types and already handle this for you.
     .addBindHandler { item, gui -> /* ... */ }
     // Like a normal item's click handler, except that it also retrieves the gui instance .addClickHandler { item, gui, click -> /* ... */ }